frnmst/the-flux-of-thought/_posts/2017-02-11-another-post.md

 Hello again!

 You can use markdown as well as liquid to render local images.
-The preferred method in this case is to use liquid.
+The preferred method in this case is to use liquid so that all "good" CSS rules get applied.

 ![ter]({{ site.baseurl }}/media/2017-02-11-another-post/terminal.png)

-{% include image.html file="terminal.png" alt="ter" caption="A terminal example caption" %}
+{% include image.html file="terminal.png" alt="example" caption="An example caption.
+This caption is very long so that we can check for possible overflows..." %}

 Some other text below the caption.
-Is it rendered fine?
+Is this rendered fine?

 {% include image.html file="terminal.png" alt="ter" %}